1912 Republican Party presidential primaries: Schism and New York convention

+Republican politics in New York were divided between factions under the leadership of Governor Charles Evans Hughes and Timothy L. Woodruff.
+Woodruff's faction hampered Hughes' agenda and blocked Hughes' legislation for a direct presidential primary.
+Roosevelt re-entered politics in his home state of New York, allying with Hughes to support these failed primary proposals.
+To press the cause of electoral reform, Roosevelt stood for election as temporary chairman of the state convention.
+Taft offered to support Roosevelt and denounce Aldrich and Cannon, in exchange for an endorsement of the administration, but Roosevelt refused the deal.
+The New York Republican Party instead supported Vice President James S. Sherman for convention president, an implicit endorsement of the administration against the insurgents.

-Upon his return to New York, Roosevelt met with Taft in New Haven, Connecticut.
+Roosevelt met with Taft in New Haven, Connecticut.
 Taft reiterated his willingness to support Roosevelt's bid for convention chair.
 However, when Taft's secretary, Charles D. Norton, told the press that Roosevelt had begged for the meeting to boost his failing career, Roosevelt was privately incensed and denied the story, annoying Taft in turn.
 Taft told Archibald Butt that he and Roosevelt had reached "the parting of the ways."

+As the summer wore on, Roosevelt and Taft's personal relationship deteriorated.
+Relations between the "insurgents" and the regular Republicans deteriorated as well, as conservatives sought to purge the party of more radical Roosevelt allies like Senator Albert Beveridge, against whom Taft and the Republican Congressional Campaign Committee raised funds.

 At the end of September, Roosevelt personally appeared at the New York convention in Saratoga.
-There, delegates rallied to his support and elected him over Vice President Sherman, who had to escort him to the stage for his keynote address, in which he denounced machine politics as "the negation of democracy."
-The next day, the convention nominated Roosevelt's preferred candidate for Governor, Henry Stimson, by a large margin.
-When asked by Ray Stannard Baker soon after if he was a candidate for President, Roosevelt replied, "I don't know."
+There, delegates rallied to his support and elected him chair rather than Sherman, who had to escort him to the stage for his keynote address.
+Roosevelt denounced machine politics as "the negation of democracy".
+The next day, the convention nominated Roosevelt's preferred candidate for governor, Henry Stimson, by a large margin.
+When asked by Ray Stannard Baker soon after if he was a candidate for president, Roosevelt replied, "I don't know."